 Every product you've sold in the range, ranked by total gross margin contribution.
 The card shows the top 5 by default, with an "expand" to see the full list.
 Each row shows the product name, units sold, gross margin, and a sparkline of weekly trend.

-02 How to read the rank
+02 How do I read the ranking?

 - Top row — your hero product.
 The one paying the rent.
 Protect it.